mirfan899/sppas/Packager/doc/06_scripting/63_python.md

     return len(mystr.strip()) == 0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

->Practice: Add this funtion in a new script and try to print various lists
+>Practice: Add this function in a new script and try to print various lists
 >(solution: 03_functions.py)

 ![Expected output of the 3rd script](./etc/screenshots/python_idle_03.png)